sejori/Hackaranda-AcerAces/README.md

 ## Start

-Note: On first start, select the `Build Default Bots` option  .
+Note: On first start, select the `Build Default Bots` option.
+Once built, you will need to start again.

 To start the CLI, enter the following command:
 ```